 Created in 2015, Citizen Salmon is a community of curious citizen scientists interested in understanding the origins of the salmon we find in markets and restaurants.
 The Pacific Northwest tends to breed highly compassionate minds who are concerned with human and environmental health alike, and Salmon are vital to Cascadia.
 This particular fish is a staple of our diet, a key export, and a cultural icon of our region.

-Our goal is to acquire a deeper knowledge of local food origins and thus provide the same opportunity for inquiry to the public.
-By connecting the information about a salmon’s genes with its birthplace, we aim to develop a simple tool that citizen scientists may use independently to determine the origin of the salmon on their plate.
+The goal of Citizen Salmon is to acquire a deeper knowledge of local food origins and thus provide the same opportunity for inquiry to the public.
+By connecting the information about a salmon’s genes with its birthplace, CS aims to develop a simple tool that citizen scientists may use independently to determine the origin of salmon on their plate.

 Every other Thursday, 18 - 19:30 , Interim-lead Yoshi Goto (email@example.com)